sarang-IITKgp/plot-shapes/README.md

 # Plot-shapes
-`A python package to generate, transform and plot simple geometric shapes.`
+`A python package to generate, transform, and plot simple geometric shapes.`

 This package is intended to simplify plotting various geometric shapes.
 The package is under development.
 Currently rectangle, circle and ellipse object is implemented.
 More features will be included in future updates.